gdbroman/broman.blog/_posts/2021/2021-01-23-premises-in-language.md

 permalink: premises-in-language
 ---

 Wherever we go, there we are, and there our problems are.
 Fundamentally, wherever we go, the same people are.
-But our ways of sameness differ, and we see this in language.
+But our levels of being differ, and we see this in language.

 Language shapes our thinking - yes, this we know - but also thinking shapes our language.
 So I think differences in language are symptomatic of differences in being, rather than some separate process in itself.
 Language is the most contextual invention there is - *being* being the premise.